An unsettling theme

-Mary Ellen O’Toole, PhD., forensic says “Using the term ‘monster’ throws us back to the 18th century when werewolves and vampires were blamed for violent crimes.
+Mary Ellen O’Toole, PhD., a forensic psychologist and former FBI profiler, says “Using the term ‘monster’ throws us back to the 18th century when werewolves and vampires were blamed for violent crimes.
 We’ve come a long way since then and we know so much more about criminal behavior.
 Similarly, ‘Evil’ has no legal or behavioral meaning.
 It implies demonic possession… Understanding what they are will help you to understand their behavior.
 Thinking of Ariel Castro (who kidnapped three young women and held them prisoner for eleven years) as an evil monster may make us feel better, but it does nothing to further our understanding of what happened and maybe how to prevent it in the future.
 Words matter and labels make a difference.”

 Consider this: Psychopaths look at us with disgust for falling for their tricks, games and manipulations.
 Doesn’t that say they don’t really think they’re so amazingly clever and powerful?
 So why should we think they are?
 We’re on to them now, and that’s worth a lot more than we might believe, if only we’d believe it.